MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/get-data-source-information.md

  **EXAMPLE: Get general information about a specific data source**.

  The following example shows how to request information for a specific data source including the three (3) previous versions.
-The key parameter must be set to the master key of the data source or any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] that belongs to the [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)] that contains the data source.
+The key parameter must be set to the master key of the data source or any Bing Maps Key that belongs to the Bing Maps Account that contains the data source.

  **URL with Atom Response**